What is Socratic Seminar?

 Socratic seminar has come to be understood to mean any form of teaching by asking questions.
 However, Paideia promotes a more rigorous approach, designed to improve students’ critical thinking and communication skills.
 We define Socratic seminar as a collaborative, intellectual dialogue facilitated with open-ended questions about a text.

-Using Socratic Dialogue to Achieve Common Core Standards
+Using Socratic Dialogue to Achieve New State Standards

-Seminars using Socratic dialogue are probably the best approach available for teaching all of the Language Arts skills described in the Common Core State Standards: reading, speaking and listening, and writing.
+Seminars using Socratic dialogue are probably the best approach available for teaching all of the Language Arts skills described in State Standards: reading, speaking and listening, and writing.
 Seminar should be taught as a 5-part process that integrates all of these core skills:

 - First, reading activities ask students to observe and analyze the seminar text.